How to Fix Chlorine Damaged Hair.

 When you use clarifying shampoo, make sure you use a moisturizing conditioner, as this type of shampoo is pretty serious on cleaning but not as much on softening/hydrating.

+Some clarifying shampoo brands include Suave Professionals Daily Clarifying Shampoo or V05 Herbal Escapes Clarifying Shampoo, both available at your local drug store.
+If swimming is your primary concern and you don’t use a lot of hair products, try UltraSwim Chlorine Removal Shampoo and Conditioner.
 This product does an excellent job of removing chlorine and protecting hair against chlorine related damage.
 Paul Mitchell makes a great cleanser called “Shampoo Three” that contains an ingredient specifically formulated to remove chlorine from hair.
 The product description itself says that it helps prevent “chlorine green” for swimmers.

 If you are a devoted swimmer shampoo your hair with shampoo and baking soda twice to remove the chlorine from your hair after each swim.
 Then use a good instant conditioner to nourish the hair to restore some shine back into the hair.